Abbas Vali

-Professor Abbas Vali (born 1949) is a Kurdish political and social theorist specialising in modern and contemporary political thought and modern Middle Eastern Politics.
+Abbas Vali (born 1949) is an Iranian political and social theorist specialising in modern and contemporary political thought and modern Middle Eastern Politics.

 Biography

 Vali was born in 1949 in Mahabad, Iran.
-He received his primary and secondary education in Tabriz.
 He obtained a BA in Political Science from the National University of Iran in 1973.
 He then moved to the UK to continue his graduate studies in modern political and social theory.
 He obtained an MA in Politics from the University of Keele in 1976.
 He then received his PhD in Sociology from the University of London in 1983.
-This was followed by a post-doctoral research fellowship funded by the Economic and Social Research Council in 1984.

-Abbas Vali began his academic career in 1986 in the Department of Political Theory and Government at the University of Wales, Swansea.
-He was invited by the Kurdistan Regional Government (KRG) to establish and lead a new university in Erbil in 2005.
-He was the Vice-Chancellor of the University of Kurdistan before he was removed for disagreements with the KRG over the management of the university in May 2008.
-Professor Vali has since been teaching Modern Social and Political Theory in the Department of Sociology at Boğaziçi University in Istanbul.
+Vali was an academic at the University of Wales, Swansea, from 1985 to 2004, and in the Department of Sociology at Boğaziçi University in Istanbul from 2004 to 2006.
+He became president of the University of Kurdistan Hewler until 2008.
+Vali then returned to Boğaziçi University until 2017, when the Turkish government revoked his work permit over his protests against Turkish crackdowns on the Kurds.